Working with Division of Engineering Services

 Materials Engineering & Testing Services

 Materials Engineering and Testing Services (METS) authorizes the shipment of materials from fabrication shops to construction projects.
-METS uses materials science, test results, knowledge of industry practices, and fabrication expertise to make materials acceptance decisions and to develop appropriate standards and quality assurance requirements used to manage construction projects.
+METS uses materials science, test results, industry best practices, and fabrication expertise to make materials acceptance decisions and to develop appropriate standards and quality assurance requirements used to manage construction projects.

 METS also conducts forensic analyses and assesses innovative new materials that may provide longer lasting, more sustainable transportation facilities.
 As Caltrans’ central laboratory, METS performs and sets the standards for complex testing in the areas of: